Finance

 Operational excellence is a non-negotiable.
 Brands often underinvest in backend capabilities, mistaking "lean" for "efficient."
 The result: breakages, manual processes, and poor customer experience.

-• Too many products and poor inventory management (turn).
+• Too many products and weak inventory turnover.

 Triffin’s tip: